weward/lara-docker/README.md

 ### Required Actions
-- Configure the `.env.example` file inside the root of the laravel application
+- Configure the `.env.example` file inside the root of the laravel application (this will be copied to `.env` through `.docker/entrypoint.sh`)
 - Give privilege to the `docker/entrypoint.sh` file:

 ```
-// from App root, go inside docker folder
+# from App root, cd to docker folder

 cd docker
 sudo chmod 744 entrypoint.sh